Sequoia sempervirens: Distribution and habitat

+Before commercial logging and clearing began by the 1850s, this tree occurred naturally in an estimated 2000000 acre along much of coastal California (excluding southern California where rainfall is not sufficient) and the southwestern corner of coastal Oregon within the United States.

+Small redwoods growing in exposed conditions at Pfeiffer Big Sur State Park.

-Coast redwoods occupy a narrow strip of land approximately 750 km in length and 8–75 km in width along the Pacific coast of North America; the most southerly native grove is in Monterey County, California, and the most northerly groves are in extreme southwestern Oregon.
+Today, coast redwoods occupy a narrow strip of land approximately 750 km in length and 8–75 km in width along the Pacific coast of North America; the most southerly native grove is in Monterey County, California, and the most northerly groves are in extreme southwestern Oregon.
 The aforementioned qualification of "native" is because the species was introduced to various locations in Victoria, Australia, in the 1930s for experimental reasons and have since flourished.
 The prevailing native elevation range is 30–750 m above sea level, occasionally down to 0 and up to about 3000 ft.
 They usually grow in the mountains where precipitation from the incoming moisture off the ocean is greater.
 The tallest and oldest trees are found in deep valleys and gullies, where year-round streams can flow, and fog drip is regular.
 The terrain also made it harder for loggers to get to the trees and to get them out after felling.
-The trees above the fog layer, above about 700 m, are shorter and smaller due to the drier, windier, and colder conditions.
-In addition, Douglas-fir, pine, and tanoak often crowd out redwoods at these elevations.
-Few redwoods grow close to the ocean, due to intense salt spray, sand, and wind.
-Coalescence of coastal fog accounts for a considerable part of the trees' water needs.
-Fog in the 21st century is, however, reduced from what it was in the prior century, which is a problem that may be compounded by climate change.
+Coast redwoods do not grow as large as elevation, dryness, and slope increase.
+Although redwoods often grow near the coast, they do not tolerate ocean winds and thus are uncommon on ocean facing slopes where salt-laden winds and poor soils limit their growth.Trees exposed to coastal winds near the southern part of their range frequently have flat tops with dead limbs on the windward side.
+On nutrient-poor soils of Mendocino County's pygmy forest ecotone, redwoods can get very old, yet still remain small and stunted due to poor soil conditions.